IannitoTechbros/PHASE-5-GROUP-PROJECT---IAN---ERICK---MARTIN---FELIX---JEREMIAH/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine
-- Python 3.8 + and flask installed for running server
+- Python 3.8 + and Flask installed for running the server
 - Other dependencies specified in the Pipfile

 ### Steps